 - Vitamin C

 Health Benefits of Cantaloupe

-Beta carotene, tocopherol and other antioxidants in cantaloupe fight the free radicals in our body.
+Beta carotene, tocopherol, and other antioxidants in cantaloupe fight the free radicals in our bodies.
 Their antioxidant properties form a healthy defense against signs of cancerous cells in our body.
-Lung, prostate and other types of cancers can be avoided by consuming foods rich in these nutrients.
-A cup of cantaloupe as 1.6 g fiber which also becomes a source of avoiding colorectal cancer.
+Lung, prostate, and other types of cancers can be avoided by consuming foods rich in these nutrients.
+A cup of cantaloupe is 1.6 g fiber and also becomes a source of avoiding colorectal cancer.